slatedocs/slate/source/includes/_product_data.md

     print r.text
     >>> {
       "staus": "success"
-      "message": "1 data-point(s) successfully written to influx", "data": null,
+      "message": "4 data-point(s) successfully written to influx", "data": null,
     }
 ```

 If a user wishes to store data that doesn't relate to a specific product they can use the more general `/v2/influx/write_data` endpoint.

-Note that this endpoint cannot auto-assign a product_imei tag so all fields and tags must be explicitly specific in the request.
+<aside class="notice">Note that this endpoint cannot auto-assign a <a href="#product">product_imei</a> tag so all fields and tags must be explicitly stated in the request.</aside>

 ### POST
      | value